kreed/ridelines-hub/README.md

 # Ridelines Hub

-A high-performance SvelteKit web application for visualizing GPS activities on stunning 3D terrain maps using MapLibre GL JS and PMTiles.
+The interactive frontend for the Ridelines GPS activity visualization platform.
+A SvelteKit application that provides 3D terrain visualization of cycling, running, and hiking activities with OAuth authentication through intervals.icu.

 ## Overview

-Ridelines Hub is the frontend component of the Ridelines ecosystem, providing an interactive 3D visualization of GPS activities.
-It renders cycling, running, hiking, and skiing activities on realistic terrain with smooth performance and beautiful aesthetics.
+Ridelines Hub is a high-performance web application that transforms your GPS activities into stunning 3D visualizations.
+It connects to your intervals.icu account to display your rides, runs, hikes, and other activities on realistic terrain maps.

 ### Key Features

+- **OAuth Authentication**: Secure login through intervals.icu integration
-- **3D Terrain Visualization**: Realistic terrain rendering with MapLibre GL JS globe projection
+- **3D Terrain Visualization**: MapLibre GL JS with globe projection and realistic terrain
-- **Activity Type Filtering**: Interactive filtering for rides, runs, walks, hikes, and alpine skiing
+- **Activity Filtering**: Interactive controls for different activity types
-- **Optimized Performance**: PMTiles protocol for efficient vector tile delivery
+- **PMTiles Integration**: Efficient vector tile delivery from personalized data
-- **Responsive Design**: Mobile-first design that works beautifully on all devices
+- **Responsive Design**: Works seamlessly across desktop and mobile devices
-- **Type-Safe Development**: Full TypeScript coverage with comprehensive type definitions
-- **Modern Stack**: SvelteKit 2.0 with static adapter for optimal performance
+- **Real-time Updates**: Declarative reactivity with Svelte 5 runes
+- **Static Site**: Optimized for CloudFront CDN deployment

 ## Technology Stack

-- **Framework**: SvelteKit 2.0 with TypeScript
+- **Framework**: SvelteKit 2.0 with TypeScript and static adapter
+- **Authentication**: intervals.icu OAuth 2.0 with JWT cookies
-- **Mapping**: MapLibre GL JS v4 with PMTiles support
+- **Mapping**: MapLibre GL JS with PMTiles protocol and MapTiler terrain
-- **Build Tool**: Vite 5 with static adapter
+- **State Management**: Svelte 5 runes for reactive state
+- **API Client**: Auto-generated TypeScript client from OpenAPI specification
-- **Code Quality**: Biome for lightning-fast linting and formatting
+- **Code Quality**: Biome for linting and formatting
-- **Testing**: Vitest for unit tests, Playwright for E2E tests
+- **Testing**: Vitest (unit) and Playwright (E2E)
-- **Styling**: Custom CSS with CSS variables for theming
+- **Build**: Vite with proxy configuration for development

 ## Getting Started